zenlan/ords-extra/README.md

 Using a combination of the above tools, I eventually developed a language detection model that worked better with the repair data `problem` text.
 Manual tweaking was nonetheless required and the language map will, no doubt, still contain some erroneous detections.

-Language detection and translation of the `product` values has only just begun.
 The `product` value is not necessarily in the same language as the `problem` text.

 ## UNU Keys